HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 # 7. Final Remarks

 *In this section present your views regarding alternatives, extra work and future work on the issue.*

+Some Questions/Issues identified during the work in this feature increment:

+1. The method getWorkbooks in the WorkbooksService returns an ArrayList.
+Maybe we should not bind the result to a specific collection implementation.

 # 8. Work Log